npmaile/FocusBot/README.md

-# WageBot
+# FocusBot
-WageBot (likely to be renamed) is a discord bot to help facilitate serious communication
+Focus Bot is a discord bot to help facilitate serious communication

 ## Installation
-don't install this yet.
-We will update it when it's to that point
+**this is very early software.
+It likely will work poorly.**
+1. Install go
+1. run `go build main.go`
+1. run the app
+1. cry